hemilabs/heminetwork/cmd/popmd/README.md

 ![PoP Miner architecture](images/popminer.svg)

-The PoP Miner works by periodically receiving information about the current state of the Hemi Network, in the form of a keystone.
+The PoP Miner periodically receives information about the current state of the Hemi Network, in the form of a keystone.
 When a keystone is received, the PoP Miner creates a Bitcoin transaction containing the keystone data, and broadcasts the transaction to Bitcoin - tying the Hemi Network's state to Bitcoin.